| "Spiritual science is no religion,

 the case to proceed towards trial.

-While the ruling on PLANS' taxpayer standing was
+on PLANS' taxpayer standing was

 reversed based on the broadness of the allegation in its litigation, in

-contrast to the case in New York, the judges did not reverse the 2001 lower
+contrast to the case in New York, the judges did not reverse the 2001

 court's ruling that the two school districts, including the two schools

-involved using Waldorf methods, have a secular, non-religious purpose for
+involved using Waldorf methods, have a secular, non-religious purpose

 their operation.

-The board of PLANS issued a Press Release after
+PLANS issued a Press Release after

 the reversed ruling on taxpayer standing in 2003, stating that "During

-the discovery phase of the litigation", PLANS discovered what it describes
+the discovery phase of the litigation", PLANS discovered what it

-as "internal documents" (The Waldorf Teacher's Survival Guide, a
+as "internal documents" (The Waldorf Teacher's Survival Guide,

 book that is